 Loyalty programs are the best way to establish a direct relationship with a customer and for making an unknown customer known, while providing a reason for customers to consistently visit and purchase from a restaurant.

-It’s important that restaurants can integrate directly with point of sale systems in order to enable capabilities for customer facing staff to incentivize larger and more frequent purchases.
-With this, employees have the ability to lookup a customer at the register via phone number, email address or loyalty card number.
-It also provides them with the critical information needed to deliver a personalized experience such as name, loyalty points balance and available offers.
-This is crucial information for employees to have at their fingertips in order to upsell at moments of impact with specific product recommendations for each customer, or by providing patrons with an offer on their next purchase to entice another visit.
+Restaurants should integrate loyalty programs directly with point-of-sale systems to enable customer-facing staff to incentivize larger and more frequent purchases.
+Give employees the ability to look up a customer at the register via phone number, email address or loyalty card number.
+This provides them with the critical information needed to deliver a personalized experience: the customer’s name, loyalty points balance and available offers.
+This information also helps employees upsell at moments of impact with specific product recommendations for each customer or by providing guests with an offer on their next purchase to entice another visit.

-Faced with the mandate to enter the next generation of loyalty and customer engagement, restaurants have a lot of choice when it comes to technology.
-One of the key things to keep in mind is that the teams that have been most successful making the transition to the new generation have not deployed tech just for the sake of it, but rather, they have deployed tech to drive business goals.
-Find a solution that is an attractive –one that is economical, quick to deploy, offers a transparent, immediate path to positive ROI; a solution that will allow for a unified view of your customers across locations, channels, and databases and will lay the foundation for omnichannel personalization and online & offline customer engagement.
+To deliver the next generation of loyalty and customer engagement, restaurants have a lot of technology choices to make.
+The brands that have successfully transitioned to the new generation have not deployed tech just for the sake of it, but rather, they deployed tech that achieves business goals.
+Find a solution that is economical, quick to deploy, offers a transparent, immediate path to positive ROI and will allow for a unified view of your customers across locations, channels, and databases to lay the foundation for omnichannel personalization and online & offline customer engagement.